top of page

 Controlled resolution binds identity to the physical object itself.

-As adversarial sophistication accelerates, verification cannot rely on readable images or redirect-based trust.
+As adversarial sophistication accelerates, verification cannot rely on readable images, static links, or redirect-based trust.

 It must be enforced at resolution.